Tkachov/ceu-windows/Instruction.md

 ## Installing Cygwin and necessary packages

 Install [Cygwin](https://cygwin.com/) and the following packages using Cygwin installer:
-git, gcc, lua5.1, lua-lpeg 0.12, freetype2, libpng and zlib.
+curl, freetype2, g++, gcc, git, libpng, lua-lpeg 0.12, lua5.1, make, unzip and zlib.

 **Warning:** freetype2 Cygwin package is available for x64 only, so you can't build SDL2_ttf on x86 and use it in your project.

+**Note:** you don't need curl and unzip if you're going to download SDL sources on your own.
+These are needed only for **download-sdl.sh**.

 (You should also install [IJG](http://www.ijg.org/) and [SGI TIFF](ftp://ftp.sgi.com/graphics/tiff/) libraries to get JPEG and TIFF support in SDL2_image.
 I didn't, so you have to figure it out on your own, but it should be as simple as installing necessary packages in Cygwin or building those from sources using instructions on their sites.)